-AG NEWS RELEASE: Former Oahu probation officer charged with theft and forgeryPosted on May 4, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Former Oahu probation officer charged with theft and forgeryPosted on May 4, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Freeman Sasao, 56, a former Oʻahu circuit court probation officer, was charged Friday with one count of felony theft and eleven felony forgery counts, Attorney General Doug Chin announced.

 The complaint alleges that during the period of July 1, 2011 through July 9, 2013, Sasao collected eleven payments from various probationers that had been assigned to him and kept the payments for his own use.
 Sasao then forged receipts to credit the payments to the various probationers.